simonlotzkar/1800_20233_17/README.md

 ## 8. TODO List
 Features and tasks needed to be done (in order of priority):
-* Bugfixing
-* Add "display 5/10/20/50" updates and restaurants, set default to 5
-* Home Page
-    * Make "closest 3" => "closest 3 working"
 * Anti-Spam
-    * Email verification: only allow user to submit posts after verifying
-    * Prevent users from adding updates within a time fram (eg 3min)
+    * Prevent users from adding updates within a time frame (eg 3min)
 * Data entry
     * Implement achievement unlock conditions:
         * changeUp              =not_started